Batelu/WeiFu/README.md

 # WeiFu
-WeiFu: A Novel Pan-Cancer Driver Gene Identification Method Using Incidence-Weighted Mutation Scores
+Code for WeiFu: A Novel Pan-Cancer Driver Gene Identification Method Using Incidence-Weighted Mutation Scores